Sometimes it’s hard to see trends and patterns in your spreadsheet when

 important trends.
 In this blog, I’m going to show you how to create Sparklines in your spreadsheet.

-This is a spreadsheet of the amount of gas and electicity used month by month.
+This is a spreadsheet (using Excel 2010) of the amount of gas and electicity used month by month.
 We can use Sparklines to where the peaks and troughs in the usage are.

 First, select the cell or cells where you want your Sparklines to appear, then go to the Insert tab on the Ribbon and select the Sparkline you want from the Sparklines group.
 I have chosen the line chart to help me identofy te trends in usage.
 You will notice that I have highlighted 3 cells, N18 to N20, because I want 3 separate Sparklines, one for Gas Units Used, one for Electricity Day and one for Electricity Night.